-Public Health usually has 12 staff working on case, contact, and outbreak management year-round for 75 diseases of public health significance (e.g. measles, influenza, salmonella, HIV).
-Within the Emergency Operations Centre, this has been scaled-up to over 100 staff.
-In addition, Public Health is further expanding its capacity by "out sourcing" some of this work to staff offered by the Public Health Agency of Canada.
+In addition, Public Health is further expanding its capacity by "out sourcing" some of this work to staff offered by the Public Health Agency of Canada and the provincial government.
 With Council's approval received on August 13, 2020, there is now the ability to enter into assistance agreements with other local public health agencies to further expand capacity if needed.
 However, with most parts of the province experiencing surges of cases, it is unlikely Niagara will be able to leverage the support of others.
-The case/contact/outbreak management operation now works 7 days a week, 08:00 to 20:30.
+The case/contact/outbreak management operation now works 7 days a week, 08:00 to 19:30.